helenmurugan/the-groomers-network/README.md

 * The page displays the following information:
     * A masthead which contains the title, author and date published.
     * The content of the post.
-    * A heart icon that will be solid or outline for liked/unliked, and the number of likes.
+    * A heart icon that will be solid or an outline for liked/unliked, and the number of likes.
 This way the user can immediately see whether they have liked a post.
     * A speech bubble icon with the number of comments.
     * A list of comments, which includes:
         * Comment author